Zmmyslony/vector_slicer/README.md

 in order for the python scripts to work as intended.

 ### Windows
+**The install_win.bat requires Visual Studio compiler to be installed on your device.
+Please download it from https://visualstudio.microsoft.com/vs/features/cplusplus/**

 In the desired parent directory run in terminal
 ```
 git clone https://github.com/Zmmyslony/vector_slicer.git